The Glasgow Gallery

 It was a wonderful day, despite the less than summery weather, and I thoroughly enjoyed meeting so many people.
 We chatted about natural pigments, sustainable practices and made some beautiful art.
 We hammered fresh leaves and flowers onto fabric and paper and also painted with the inks I’d made in the kitchen (the stinky red cabbage was a firm favourite ;))

-All the Colours of Emotion
+All the Colours of Emotion - Graystone Gallery

 A group exhibition featuring three artists and two ceramicists at Graystone Gallery, Edinburgh.